Class Meetings and Communication Forums

 particularly good time to ask if you have questions.

-If you are taking this class then you have signed up for a weekly one-hour
+If you are taking this class then you have signed up for a weekly

 discussion session.
 Please check the course web page for the